CUHK-AIoT-Sensing/AquaScan/README.md

 This is the code for paper submission.

-The code will be relased here.
+The code will be released here.